Government To Meet Industry On ABS Mandate As Cost Concerns Rise | Profit Exclusive

 Analysts estimate that equipping sub-125 cc motorcycles with ABS could raise prices by 5% to 10%.

-The government is likely to convene a meeting with key industry stakeholders to discuss the upcoming mandate requiring all two-wheelers below 125 cc to be equipped with advanced braking systems (ABS), sources told NDTV Profit.
+The government is likely to convene a meeting with key industry stakeholders to discuss the upcoming mandate requiring all two-wheelers below 125 cc to be equipped with anti-lock braking systems (ABS), sources told NDTV Profit.

 The Ministry of Road Transport and Highways had notified the new rule in July, with implementation set to begin on Jan.
 1, 2026.
+The ministry, in a notification, said that at the time of purchase of a two-wheeler, the manufacturer will supply two protective headgear, conforming to specifications prescribed by the Bureau of Indian Standards.

 However, the two-wheeler segment, has raised concerns about the higher costs associated with shifting to ABS.